Last updated on May 31st, 2020 at 10:51 am

 In this article, I will guide you through the exact step-by-step process so that by the end of this article, you should be pretty clear on opening a new CRA My Account.
-If you have any questions please let me know in the comment section below and I’ll answer then as soon possible.
+If you have any questions please let me know in the comment section below.
 Alright then let’s get started.

 Let’s begin by understanding who the CRA is and what they actually do?

 Canada Revenue Agency (CRA)